hasufell/clac/README.txt

 About
 =====
-Very simple CLI RPN calculator.
+Very simple RPN calculator.
 Works with STDIN and arguments.
+Also has a gtk version.

 Install